E1: Area of productive agricultural land

 Component Subcomponent Period Date range Percentage change Smoothing function Assessment of change

-Note that assessment categories were assigned based on smoothed data, so percent change figures in Table E1 may differ from unsmoothed values quoted elsewhere.
-It is not possible to define a simplistic desired direction of change for this indicator so cannot assign ‘improvement’ or ‘deterioration’.
+Note that assessment categories were assigned based on smoothed data, so percentage change figures in Table E1 may differ from unsmoothed values quoted elsewhere.
+It is not possible to define a simplistic desired direction of change for this indicator so we cannot assign an ‘improvement’ or ‘deterioration’ label to these results.

 Indicator Metadata